Ksaboor/GameOfWar1.0/README.md

 # Game

 # Deck
-    When creating a deck class.
+    To get a representation of playing
-    I decided to create a queue to represent a structre of a deck playing cards.
+    cards.
+I created a queue to hold a multiple decks of cards and created a Enqueue method to place multiple cards in each stop in the queue.

-    To get the full implementation of playing cards we
+    When it came to shuffling the cards
+    I found out C# doesn't have a Shuffle method.
+    Unlike C#.
+So I use the Fisher-Yates Methods.